Destabilizing the Fundamental Mode of Black Holes: The Elephant and the Flea

 The top-left panel of Fig.~\ref{fig:phase_diagrams} shows the discontinuous overtaking instability of the fundamental mode in more detail.
 For a P\"oschl-Teller bump located at small values of $a$, the fundamental mode is still $\varpi=\omega^{(\epsilon)}$.
 Around $a \sim 33$, a new mode coming from the right overtakes $\omega^{(\epsilon)}$ and becomes the new fundamental mode $\varpi$, so that the real part of $\varpi$ has a discontinuity.
 After three consecutive overtakings with $\Delta \varpi_R \sim O(10^{-2})$, $\varpi$ jumps one more time to $\varpi_R < 0.2$, with $\Delta \varpi_R \sim O(10^{-1})$, and the fundamental QNM is completely destabilized.

 The bottom-left panel of Fig.~\ref{fig:phase_diagrams} shows $\varpi_R$ as a function of $a$.
 We can identify three different regimes: a first regime where the fundamental mode is quasistable, a regime where multiple overtakings occur, and a third regime where the fundamental QNM is completely destabilized.
-In the latter regime, the separation between the real parts of two consecutive modes is given to a very good approximation by $\omega_{n+1, R} -\omega_{n, R} = \pi / a$: this is the expected characteristic behavior of modes trapped between two potential barriers located at distance $a$ from each other (see e.g.~\cite{Barausse:2014tra,Cardoso:2019rvt,Jaramillo:2021tmt}).
+In the latter regime, the separation between the real parts of two consecutive modes is given to a very good approximation by $\omega_{n+1, R} -\omega_{n, R} = \pi / a$: this is the expected characteristic behavior of modes trapped between two potential barriers located at distance $a$ from each other (see e.g.~\cite{Barausse:2014tra,Cardoso:2019rvt,Jaramillo:2021tmt}) and it can lead to multiple ringdown wave trains or ``echoes''~\cite{Cardoso:2016rao}.

 We have repeated the analysis for P\"oschl-Teller perturbations with different amplitudes $\epsilon$.
-The top-right panel of Fig.~\ref{fig:phase_diagrams} shows a ``phase diagram'' in the $(a,\,\epsilon)$-plane showing where spectral instabilities are possible.
+The top-right panel of Fig.~\ref{fig:phase_diagrams} is a ``phase diagram'' in the $(a,\,\epsilon)$ plane showing where spectral instabilities are possible.
 The overtaking instability occurs as soon as we get into the gray area, while the top-right region corresponds to complete destabilization.
-The bottom-left panel of Fig.~\ref{fig:phase_diagrams} is a cross-section of this diagram, corresponding to the horizontal long-dashed line at $\epsilon=10^{-6}$.
+The bottom-left panel of Fig.~\ref{fig:phase_diagrams} is a cross section of this diagram, corresponding to the horizontal long-dashed line at $\epsilon=10^{-6}$.
 The trend is clear and consistent with the previous discussion: as $a$ increases, the values of $\epsilon$ needed to destabilize the spectrum decrease exponentially, as they should if the instability is indeed related to the exponentially increasing response of the wave function to the bump for large values of $a$.